Sneak Peek: Find out if you’ve been measuring flour wrong and why it matters.

 Although this is somewhat unrelated to measuring, I get this question so often, I want to address it while we’re talking about flour.

 Bread flour contains more protein causing it to rise higher in a bread recipe.
-It also lends a chewier texture to bread.
-Usually, it will require slightly more liquid to make the dough perfect.
+It also lends a chewier texture to the bread.
+Usually, it require slightly more liquid to make the dough perfect.

 All-purpose flour will need less liquid and makes a softer dough.
 All-purpose flour is often specified in recipes for dinner rolls.

 Can you substitute one for the other?
 Yes.
 The end product will still be good with only minor differences.
 Watch the dough as it kneads to make sure the liquid proportions are correct.
 Correct proportions are best illustrated with fully-kneaded dough that sticks to the side of your bread-machine pan and then pulls away cleanly.

 Want to read more about making fabulous bread in a bread machine?

 Download a FREE printable guide to help you diagnose the cause of dense bread when you sign up to receive my free updates and exclusive bread-making tips in your inbox.